anthonyrisinger/cga/8/cga+12.md

 #### Exotic and Specialized Algebras

-Beyond the common algebras lie specialized constructions for specific domains:
+Beyond the common algebras lie specialized constructions for specific domains.
+These algebras, while rarely deployed in production, serve important roles in research and education.
+They demonstrate GA's flexibility and often inspire new approaches even when not directly implemented.

-##### Double Conformal Geometric Algebra (DCGA)
+##### Compass Ruler Algebra

-Signature $(8,2,0)$ embeds quadric surfaces conformally:
-- Quadrics become null vectors (like points in CGA)
-- Transformations preserve tangencies
+Signature $(2,0,0)$ 2D construction algebra for geometric theorem proving with :
+- Encodes classical compass-ruler constructions algebraically
-- Applications in computer graphics and surface modeling
+- Applications in automated geometry and theorem proving
-- Research tool for unified surface frameworks
+- Educational tools for geometric reasoning
+- Finite-dimensional representation of infinite construction space
+- Limited to Euclidean plane geometry
+- Valuable for understanding constructive geometry foundations

 ##### Algebra of Physical Space (APS)